cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/mysql-network-policy.md

 `mysql IN  A  10.128.0.175`

-then allowed WARP users can connect to the MySQL database at `mysql.internalrecord.com` using the MySQL client of their choice.
+Allowed WARP users can connect to the MySQL database at `mysql.internalrecord.com` using the MySQL client of their choice.

 {{</tutorial-step>}}